mahnyb/mahnyb/README.md

 - Assembly
 - Verilog

+#### I'm interested in:
+- Software Development
+- Cognitive Computing
+- Natural Language Processing

- 🍃 you can reach me at: www.linkedin.com/in/mahnybarazandehtar/
+ 🦉 you can reach me at: www.linkedin.com/in/mahnybarazandehtar/